zeek/zeek/script-reference/statements.rst

         module mymodule;

-    If a global identifier is declared after a "module" declaration, then its scope ends at the end of the current Bro script or at the next "module" declaration, whichever comes first.
-However, if a global identifier is declared after a "module" declaration, but inside an :zeek:keyword:`export` block, then its scope ends at the end of the last loaded Bro script, but it must be referenced using the namespace operator (``::``) in other modules.
+    If a global identifier is declared after a "module" declaration, then its scope ends at the end of the current Zeek script or at the next "module" declaration, whichever comes first.
+However, if a global identifier is declared after a "module" declaration, but inside an :zeek:keyword:`export` block, then its scope ends at the end of the last loaded Zeek script, but it must be referenced using the namespace operator (``::``) in other modules.

-    There can be any number of "module" declarations in a Bro script.
+    There can be any number of "module" declarations in a Zeek script.
-    The same "module" declaration can appear in any number of different Bro scripts.
+    The same "module" declaration can appear in any number of different Zeek scripts.

 .. zeek:keyword:: export